jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 # Analyze and modify structures

-In this tutorial, you will learn about coding in python and about the most important class in Simmate: the `Structure` class.
+In this tutorial, you will learn about coding in python and the most important class in Simmate: the `Structure` class.

 1. [The quick tutorial](#the-quick-tutorial)
 2. [The full tutorial](#the-full-tutorial)